WordPress User Management

 Aside from plugins, there are also online services to help you fully manage your users and their permissions.
 They enable you to take a hands-on approach to user management, and many of these services are highly configurable.

 For example, OAuth.io enables you to sign up, sign in, and otherwise manage your users’ sessions.
 With the oAuth.io API connected to your website, you can even update user data and keep track of when each user is logged in and active.

 You might also want to check out Okta, an authentication system for websites and applications.
 Similar to oAuth.io, you can sign up and authenticate users.
 This gives you control over user security and ensures that your users (and website) are protected as well as possible.

 Both of these options are great third-party solutions for a necessary and useful website management task.

 Keep Learning with WP Engine

-If simplicity is something that interests you, be sure to take a look at WP Engine’s managed hosting plans.
-These plans ensure that your website is always up-to-task, and with 24/7 professional support, you know that WP Engine has always got your back!
+If simplicity is something that interests you, be sure to take a look at WP Engine’s managed WordPress hosting plans.
+These plans ensure that your site is always up-to-task, and with 24/7 professional WordPress hosting support, you know that WP Engine has always got your back!